Bloom-host/BloomDocs/docs/plugins_and_modifications/mods-install.md

 :::

 Some mods need players to install them locally as well.
 Consult the documentation of your mod to see if this is required.
-Some mods may provide a seperate file for players and servers.
+Some mods may provide a separate file for players and servers.